 General Information

-Official Name: The Federal Democratic Republic of Nepal
+Official Name: Nepal

 Capital City: Kathmandu